NeoHW/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * The `edit` command accepts parameters which consists of:
-    *  `patientHospitalId` numeric characters which uniquely identifies patient,
+    *  `patientHospitalId` non-negative numeric characters which uniquely identifies patient,
     * `name`, `preferredName` String which contains alphanumeric characters,
     *  `foodPreference`, `familyCondition`, `hobby` String and all kinds of characters
     *  `tag` which are alphanumeric.